dtinth/tailwind-search/README.md

 ## Preparing for deployment

-Since the full generated tailwind is 1mb large, we use [purgecss](https://purgecss.com/CLI) to remove unused selectors and radios the CSS file size to 20kb.
+Since the full generated tailwind is 1mb large, we use [purgecss](https://purgecss.com/CLI) to remove unused selectors and reduce the CSS file size to 20kb.

 ```
 yarn build